How to Get Your Items Through Customs

-Being prepared for your move abroad includes arranging for international removals and international removal insurance, but also includes ensuring all items can pass through customs safely without any issues.
-Getting this right can mean the difference between smooth sailing to your new home abroad and a potential nightmare of paperwork, lost items and additional costs.
+Being prepared for your move abroad includes arranging for international removals and international removal insurance, but it also includes ensuring all items can pass through customs safely and without any issues.
+Getting this right can mean the difference between smooth sailing to your new home and a potential nightmare of paperwork, lost items and additional costs.

 We cover more detailed requirements for some of the most popular destinations from the UK later in this guide.

 Do You Have to be Present for Items to Pass Customs?